robotframework/robotframework-RFCP-syllabus/basics.md

 ### Standard libraries

-Some test libraries come pre-packaged with Robot Framework, referred to as _Standard libraries_.
-These libraries must be imported in the same manner as any other libraries.
+Some test libraries come pre-packaged with Robot Framework, referred to as _Standard libraries_. _Standard libraries_ must be imported in the same manner as any other library.
 [[User Guide: Standard libraries][UG Standard libraries]]

 ### External libraries